xemuliam/misc/dbt/macros/materializations/README.md

 ## Script materialisation

 This materializations allows to execute free-form SQL script as DBT model.
-Thus now you are not limited by just SELECT staement inside the model 😉
+Thus now you are not limited by just single SELECT statement inside the model 😉
-It is really helpful if you need to perform e.g. stored procedure call or atomic insert or atomic update.
+It could be really helpful if you need to perform e.g. stored procedure call, or atomic insert, or atomic update.
-Or if you want to run realy complex SQL script with complex logic expressed by many statements and variables.
+Or if you want to run really complex SQL script with logic expressed by many statements and variables.
+Or if you need to deal with late arriving data.

 **Additional benefit:**
 by using script materialization you can eliminate major DBT limitation

-**_"each target DB table must be addressed by one and only DBT model"_**
+**_"each target DB table must be addressed by one and only DBT model"_** That means you can have table model my_model and as many script models which are changing something in that model depending on your business requirements.

 <ins>Example:</ins>
 ```sql